roicoroy/goiaba-servers/README.md

 -   **Medusa Server (`medusa`):** The core e-commerce engine, responsible for products, orders, and marketplace logic.
 -   **Storefront (`website`):** A Next.js-based storefront for the Medusa backend.
 -   **Strapi CMS (`strapi`):** A headless CMS for managing content.
--   **Shared Auth Middleware (`shared-auth-middleware`):** A standalone Node.js service that handles unified authentication by generating and verifying JWTs for both Medusa and Strapi.

 -   **Nginx (`nginx`):** A reverse proxy that sits in front of all services.
 -   **Databases:** Two independent PostgreSQL databases, one for Medusa (`medusa-db`) and one for Strapi (`strapi-db`).
 -   **Redis (`redis`):** A Redis instance for Medusa's caching and job queue.